Server Settings

 TLS Port: To configure the standard TLS request collection port with a customized value.

-It allows to set up the parameters for connecting Thinger.io to devices running the Thinger.io software client.
+It allows setting up the parameters for connecting Thinger.io to devices running the Thinger.io software client.

 The configurable parameters are: